 Large lots with organic edible gardens with irrigation, high speed internet and a bungalow.

 Fully self-sufficient stand-alone solar and biogas energy and cero waste.

 Sustainable water conservation practices and pristine drinking water.

-Carbon negative land with over 325 hectares of protected regenerated forest.
+Carbon negative land of protected regenerated forest and mangrove.